Ultrasound in focus and Podiatry

 The fact that there are concerns amongst those who have qualifications in the area sonography form the best group to take advice from.
 At present information sharing and guidance perhaps remains slower than ideal.
 Nonetheless in a modern world of accountability, clinicians must develop their practice with integrity and ideally shoot for the highest standards and training.
 If there is a balance to be met then it is hoped this will have greater clarity than the guidance often given by H.M Government!

 A new study is being designed through the Glasgow Caledonian University and it is important that this is supported.
 You can email researcher Andrew J Brown email@example.com or Dr Ruth Barn firstname.lastname@example.org

-This article is in independent paper without sponsorship.
+This article is an independent paper without sponsorship.
 The data was derived without ethical approval and serves as a snap shop guide only.
 The views held without reference are those of the author.
-For formal advice it is important to refer readers to their professional body for guidance.
+For formal advice, it is important to refer readers to their professional body for guidance.
 All locations and respondents are anonymous and derived from external social media podiatry sources (77%) and the CFP newsfeed (23%).
-The Siddle paper is an open access paper.
+The Siddle paper is an open-access paper.